Coming Soon 👀 At the beginning of April, you’ll be

 if they hadn’t, their kings would have canned’em.

-Aimless Melissa 6 days ago
+Aimless Melissa about 1 month ago

 How could anyone, even back then, think this looked masculine?
 The parents must’ve really wanted a girl, but were stuck with a boy.
 BTW, it was only small children, more like toddlers, who were dressed alike regardless of gender.
 It stopped long before this kid’s age.
 That’s for sure.
 Very funny caption, thanks!